dwjoyce/pythonbook/chapters/Starting with Python's IDLE.rst

 Code written in Python is very readable.
 It lacks much of the cryptic notation that other languages use to express themselves.
 It almost reads like :term:`pseudo-code` - a description of how a program should operate as written in lines of simple English.

 Python is also very interactive.
 This means that you can experiment with the language, getting to know it better, without a cumbersome process getting in the way.
-Although we will write proper programs later (from :ref:`chapter 6` - First Program), initially we will use Python's interactive shell to start off.
-It is called an :term:`interactive shell` because you type lines of code (known as :term:`statements`) and get the answer straight away, i.e. interactively.
+Although we will write proper programs later (from :ref:`chapter 6` - First Program), initially we will use Python's interactive interpreter to start off.
+It is called an :term:`interactive interpreter` because you type lines of code (known as :term:`statements`) and get the answer straight away, i.e. interactively.
+It is an interpreter because it translates the lines of Python into a form that the computer can understand directly.

 What we will be learning
 ------------------------